rockman007372/Obsidian-Vault/Famine, Affluence, and Morality.md

 	- Distance does not reduce effectiveness of donation (modern tech)
 	- Other's inaction does not excuse you inaction.
 You may feel less guilty but you are still morally wrong.
 - How much should i donate?
-	- Strong version: reduce suffering as much without sacrificing something else of **comparable moral importance**
+	- Strong version: reduce suffering as much as possible without sacrificing something else of **comparable moral importance**
-	- Moderate vers: reduce suffering as much without sacrificing something else of **any moral imporance**.
+	- Moderate vers: reduce suffering as much as possible without sacrificing something else of **any moral imporance**.

 #### Singer's argument